 4-5.
 MBSF-C distributes MTK2, KID2 and MBS Session ID to (MB)-SMF and MBSF-U respectively.

 6. (MB)-SMF distributes MTK2, KID2 and MBS Session ID to the authorized UEs whose MBS sessions are not released.
-Confirmation for update notification is responsed to (MB)-SMF.
+Confirmation for update notification is responded to (MB)-SMF.
 With the confirmation info, (MB)-SMF determines to activate MTK2 based on local policy.

 7. If the procedure to update the key in UE side is finished, (MB)-SMF indicates MBSF-U to activate the MTK2 for the corresponding MBS session.